-AMENDED CONSENT DECREE
+SECOND AMENDED CONSENT DECREE

 On June 1, 2011, Plaintiffs filed suit challenging the conditions of confinement at Henley-Young Juvenile Justice Center ("Henley-Young").
 Defendant responded to the Complaint and denied all the allegations.
 Plaintiffs and Defendant, without any admission on behalf of either, agreed that it was in the best interests of all parties to resolve this matter amicably without further litigation and cost to the taxpayers of Hinds County, Mississippi.
-The parties therefore negotiated a "Settlement Agreement" (later determined by the district court to be a consent decree), which was entered in March 2012 and extended in April 2014.
-The parties desire to extend the consent decree again, up to and including March 28, 2018.
+The parties therefore negotiated a "Settlement Agreement" (later determined by the district court to be a consent decree), which was entered in March 2012, extended in April 2014, and amended then extended in March 2016 until March 28, 2018.
+The parties agree to extend the consent decree for an additional year, up to and including March 28, 2019.

-This Amended Consent Decree is not to be construed as an admission of any liability or violation of law by the Defendant.
+This Second Amended Consent Decree is not to be construed as an admission of any liability or violation of law by the Defendant.
 The parties agreed in 2012 to the consent decree's provisions to resolve this litigation.
 Now, the parties wish to extend certain provisions and to eliminate others.
-The parties also wish to elaborate upon certain existing provisions so as to clarify their view of those requirements.
+The parties also wish to modify one provision.

 The term "Henley-Young Juvenile Justice Center" (or the like) hereinafter refers collectively to Hinds County and its Board of Supervisors.
-This Amended Consent

-Decree and its specific requirements shall apply fully to Henley-Young and to any contractors that may provide services to Henley-Young in the future.
+This Second Amended Consent Decree and its specific requirements shall apply fully to Henley-Young and to any contractors that may provide services to Henley-Young in the future.
 The term "youth" hereinafter refers to individuals confined at Henley-Young.
 The parties understand that the requirements herein will be implemented without undue delay as soon as practicable.
 Unless otherwise indicated herein, the parties will collaborate to make all reasonable efforts to ensure that within 90 days of the effective date of this agreement, policies and procedures consistent with this agreement are drafted, in the process of being implemented, and that all detention staff receives training on the requirements of this agreement.
 The parties agree and understand that implementation will be an ongoing process that extends beyond the initial 90 days of this agreement.
 The parties further agree to the following:

-- 1. This agreement will terminate at the end of two years.
-If the Court makes written findings based on the record that prospective relief remains necessary after two years to correct a current and ongoing violation of federal rights, this agreement shall not terminate.
+- 1. This agreement will terminate at the end of one year.
+If the Court makes written findings based on the record that prospective relief remains necessary after one year to correct a current and ongoing violation of federal rights, this agreement shall not terminate.
 See 18 U.S.C. § 3626(b)(3). - 2.
-The parties stipulate that nothing in this Amended Consent Decree constitutes an admission of liability and furthermore, the Defendant denies that it has provided deficient services in any category that is referenced below in this Amended Consent Decree. - 3.
-Notwithstanding any other provisions of this Amended Consent Decree, the parties stipulate that the remedies contained in this document are necessary to correct an ongoing violation of a federal right, extend no further than necessary to correct the violation of federal right, and that the prospective relief is narrowly drawn and is the least intrusive means to correct the violations.
+The parties stipulate that nothing in this Second Amended Consent Decree constitutes an admission of liability and furthermore, the Defendant denies that it has provided deficient services in any category that is referenced below in this Second Amended Consent Decree. - 3.
+Notwithstanding any other provisions of this Second Amended Consent Decree, the parties stipulate that the remedies contained in this document are necessary to correct an ongoing violation of a federal right, extend no further than

-4. It is the intent of the parties that the Court will retain ongoing jurisdiction over this Amended Consent Decree for purposes of enforcement, pursuant to the terms of the Prison Litigation Reform Act.
-All provisions of this Amended Consent Decree shall be interpreted to be consistent with this intent.
-In the event that the Court determines that it does not have jurisdiction of this Amended Consent Decree for purposes of enforcement, the parties agree to modify the Amended Consent Decree to the least extent necessary to ensure ongoing federal court jurisdiction.
+- necessary to correct the violation of federal right, and that the prospective relief is narrowly drawn and is the least intrusive means to correct the violations. - 4.
+It is the intent of the parties that the Court will retain ongoing jurisdiction over this Second Amended Consent Decree for purposes of enforcement, pursuant to the terms of the Prison Litigation Reform Act.
+All provisions of this Second Amended Consent Decree shall be interpreted to be consistent with this intent.
+In the event that the Court determines that it does not have jurisdiction over this Second Amended Consent Decree for purposes of enforcement, the parties agree to modify the Second Amended Consent Decree to the least extent necessary to ensure ongoing federal court jurisdiction.